Is Your Engine Rod Knocking? Engine Rod Repair Cost

 engine crankshaft

-An engine makes power by creating tiny explosions inside a series of cylinders (similar to the barrel of a gun).
+An engine makes power by creating minute explosions inside a series of cylinders (similar to the barrel of a gun).
 Inside each is what is known as a piston.

-A piston is a plunger-like component that moves up and down from the force of these explosions.
+A piston is a plunger-like element that moves up and down from the power of these explosions.

 Each piston is connected to the crankshaft through a connecting rod.
 A crankshaft is a rotating shaft that converts the reciprocating motion of the pistons into rotational motion.
 So as the pistons pump, the crankshaft spins, propelling your vehicle forward.